Msmastr74/Bogobot/AI.md

 - `breaks.break_minutes`: Minutes AI ignores mentions and `/ai` while on break.
 Defaults to `10`.

 ## Runtime Management

+User-facing entry points are:

+- Mention/reply AI chat in Discord channels.
+- `/ai prompt:...`.
+- `AI` message context menu, which opens a modal prompt and includes the selected message as reply context.

 `/manage ai action:config` opens an ephemeral Components v2 panel for AI controls.
 It requires `ai.manage.config` and shows the base instructions, the configured custom instructions, the current AI enabled state, and break timing.